I love to ride. I hate cancer. I love to climb but I’m more enthusiastic than talented.

 About my cancer: At age 53, I was diagnosed with prostate cancer.
 I sought five second-opinions before opting for a radical retropubic prostatectomy at Johns Hopkins.
 Cancer sucks.
 I wish I never had cancer but it has also opened so many opportunities and friendships that I otherwise would have have had.
 And these are priceless.

 I am not defined by cancer.
+I am a cyclist.
 I am a survivor.
-I am a cyclist.